imvenkip/cortx-motr-1/scripts/provisioning/README.md

 should be installed in order to build and run _Mero_.
 It will install _Lustre_ 2.9 from the [official Intel's repository](https://downloads.hpdd.intel.com/public/lustre/lustre-2.9.0/el7/client/).
-During provisioning _Vagrant_ might pause and ask for user password, this is needed for _NFS_ auto-configuration (it will add a new entry in `/etc/exports` and restart `nfsd` service).
+During provisioning, _Vagrant_ might pause and ask for user password, this is needed for _NFS_ auto-configuration (it will add a new entry in `/etc/exports` and restart `nfsd` service).